 This is what I love about posting The Reluctant Gourmet, comments like this from Rita.
 I am thrilled my website can help home cooks just like I figure out how to improve their cooking.
 Rita replied,

 Thank you both so much for your time and thoughtfulness in solving my problem.

 The temperature was indeed the issue.
-I just didn't know how it was affecting the outcome until I read your explanation.
+I didn't know how it affected the outcome until I read your explanation.
 (I am no stranger to chocolate seizing.)
-The two times that my recipe failed I had put the Callebaut through the processor rather than leaving it in the cut chunks as I usually had.
+The two times my recipe failed, I had put the Callebaut through the processor rather than leaving it in the cut chunks I usually had.
 I thought it would melt faster.

-What I hadn't realized (and what your explanation supported) was that when the cool chocolate chunks hit the boiling cream it mitigated the temperature allowing the chocolate to melt and the cream to cool.
+I hadn't realized (and what your explanation supported) that when the cool chocolate chunks hit the boiling cream, it mitigated the temperature, allowing the chocolate to melt and the cream to cool.
 And yes, I do pour it into the same pan even though the recipe tells me to pour the cream into a medium bowl.
 (See what happens when you try to take shortcuts!)

-After reading your explanation I now understand that the cream was too hot and the ground chocolate couldn't handle it.
-I went back to my old method of leaving the chocolate in chunks and it was fine.
-But it's nice to know that if I add ground chocolate to heated cream I don't have to bring the cream to a full boil.
+After reading your explanation, I now understand that the cream was too hot and the ground chocolate couldn't handle it.
+I returned to my old method of leaving the chocolate in chunks, which was fine.
+But it's nice to know that if I add ground chocolate to heated cream, I don't have to bring it to a full boil.
 Yes, that Callebaut is precious!

 Thanks so much!!
 I'm going to tell all my cooking friends about you!!
 Rita"